thomas-melville/myNotes/General/Career_Development/kubernetes/exposing_apps.md

   * Redirection happens at DNS level
   * Redirect traffic to outside the cluster
   * but then can easily be changed to inside the cluster when the time comes.

+## port-forwarding

+can be used with pod, deployment & service

 ### services diagram